-The Langlais Sculpture Preserve is open to the public for day-use only.
-Twelve large wooden sculptures were restored on site.
-In addition to an ADA-accessible trail around the sculptures, a .5-mile trail takes visitors inland into the wooded portion of the property.
+The Langlais Sculpture Preserve is open to the public for day use only.
+Twelve large wooden sculptures were restored on-site.
+In addition to an ADA-accessible trail around the sculptures, a half-mile trail takes visitors inland into the wooded portion of the property.

 Nervous Nellie’s “Nellieville” – Deer Isle

-The grounds of Nervous Nellie’s Jams and Jellies in Deer Isle are comprised of meadow and woods filled with sculptures made by Peter Beerits from discarded metal, locally-milled lumber, and dump-foraged material.
-A Western town - jail, lawyer's office, fortune teller, hotel, saloon, Chinese laundry - sits shoulder to shoulder with a Delta-style juke joint, a Deer Isle general store, a church, a Grail castle, wizard's tower, 50's garage complete with jam session, all comprise Nellieville, a lifelong work in progress.
+The grounds of Nervous Nellie’s Jams and Jellies in Deer Isle are composed of a meadow and woods filled with sculptures made by Peter Beerits from discarded metal, locally milled lumber and dump-foraged material.
+A Western town — jail, lawyer’s office, fortune teller, hotel, saloon, Chinese laundry — sits shoulder to shoulder with a Delta-style juke joint, Deer Isle general store, church, Grail castle, wizard’s tower and 50s garage complete with jam session, all of which comprise Nellieville, a lifelong work in progress.

 Portland Museum of Art – Portland